davidmartinezros/portfolio/readme.md

 With Universal, so you have a browser and a server part of the project communicating between them.

+Documentation "How to convert your Angular 5 application to Universal": http://davidlearns.blogspot.com/2018/05/how-to-convert-your-angular-5-app-to.html

 ### Tools
 Angular 5 (JS + TypeScript), Bootstrap 4, Firebase, Audio, Translate, Universal